-Periodic assessment of hematopoietic function should be performed especially with prolonged therapy, i.e., $\geq$ 21 days [see Adverse Reaction of the A tions (6.1)1.
+Periodic assessment of hematopoietic function should be performed, especially with prolonged therapy, i.e., \geq 21 days [see Adverse Reactions (6.1)].

 Central Nervous System Adverse Reactions As with other penicillins, piperacillin and tazobactam may cause neuromuscular excitability or seizures.
 Patients receiving higher doses, especially patients with renal impairment may be at greater risk for central nervous system adverse reactions.
 Closely monitor patients with renal impairment or seizure disorders for signs and symptoms of neuromuscular excitability or seizures [see Adverse Reactions (6.2)].
 Nephrotoxicity in Critically III Patients

-The use of piperacillin and tazobactam for injection was found to be an independent risk factor for renal failure and was associated with delayed recovery of renal function as compared to other beta-lactam antibacterial drugs in a randomized, multicenter, controlled trial in critically ill patients [see Adverse Reactions (6.1)].
-Based on this study, alternative treatment options should be considered in the critically ill population.
-If alternative treatment options are inadequate or unavailable, monitor renal function during treatment with piperacillin and tazobactam for injection [see Dosage and Administration (2.3)].
+The use of piperacillin and tazobactam for injection was found to be an independent risk factor for renal failure and was associated with delayed recovery of renal function as compared to other beta-lactam antibacterial drugs in a randomiz multicenter, controlled trial in critically ill patients [see Adverse Reactions (6.1)] Based on this study, alternative treatment options should be considered in the critically ill population.
+If alternative treatment options are inadequate or unavail able, monitor renal function during treatment with piperacillin and tazobactam for injection /see Dosage and Administration (2.3)].

 Combined use of piperacillin and tazobactam and vancomycin may be associated with an increased incidence of acute kidney injury [see Drug Interactions (7.3)].

-Electrolyte Effects

-Piperacillin and tazobactam for injection contains a total of 2.35 mEq (54 mg) of Na+ (sodium) per gram of piperacillin in the combination product.
-This should be considered when treating patients requiring restricted salt intake.
-Periodic electrolyte determinations should be performed in patients with low potassium reserves, and the possibility of hypokalemia should be kept in mind with patients who have potentially low potassium reserves and who are receiving cytotoxic therapy or diuretics.
+Electrolyte Effects petrolyte Effects peracillin and tazobactam for injection contains a total of 2.35 mEq (54 mg) of a considered when treating patients requiring restricted salt intake.
+Periodic actrolyte determinations should be performed in patients with low potassium serves, and the possibility of hypokalemia should be kept in mind with patients to have potentially low potassium reserves and who are receiving cytotoxic arapy or diuretics.

-Clostridioides difficile-Associated Diarrhea

-Clostridioides difficile-associated Diarrnea (CDAD) has been reported with use of nearly all antibacterial agents, including piperacillin and tazobactam for injection, and may range in severity from mild diarrhea to fatal colitis.
+Clostridioides difficile-Associated Diarrhea Clostridioides difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including piperacillin and tazobactam for injection, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibacterial drug use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.
 If CDAD is suspected or confirmed, ongoing antibacterial drug use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Prescribing piperacillin and tazobactam for injection in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of development of drug-resistant bacteria.
+Development of Drug-Resistant Bacteria Prescribing piperacillin and tazobactam for injection in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of development of drugto rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+Clinical Trials in Adult Patients reported were mild to moderate in severity and transient in nature.
+However, in 3.2% of the patients treated worldwide, piperacillin and tazobactam for injection